hertie-data-science-lab/ds01-infra/docs-user/key-concepts/workspaces-persistence.md

 ## Two Filesystems

-> NB: DS01 automatically mounts the project dir as its `workspace/` and then opens up at that location, so you do not nee to worry too much about managing this distinction!

 When you work in a container, there are two places files can be:

 ### 1. Container filesystem (temporary)